Skip to content

 Ethical issues to consider before you switch broadband provider

 Wi-Fi is an essential feature in most UK homes, with the Office for National Statistics reporting that 96% of British households had internet access in 2020.
 Many broadband providers now offer packages for Wi-Fi and a TV contract in one deal, often cheaper than purchasing the two separately.
 But how do we ensure we are purchasing our broadband and TV contract from a company that cares about the Environment, Animals, and People?
-If you are looking to switch broadband provider and find a new TV contract, this article will provide you with the insight you need to identify the most ethical broadband provider.
+If you are looking to switch ethical broadband in the UK and find a new TV contract, this article will provide you with the insight you need to identify the most ethical broadband provider.

 Unfortunately, many broadband providers are involved in a range of ethical issues.
 Firstly, did you know that the company behind your broadband may be making political donations?
 These donations can influence the decision-making of governments and political parties.
+The Electoral Commission regulates political donations in the UK and publishes records of corporate contributions.

 Broadband Providers and Political Tangling

-At The Good Shopping Guide, we consider this a serious issue, as politics should focus on the wellbeing of its citizens, not the company with the biggest budget.
+At The GOOD Shopping Guide, we consider this a serious issue, as politics should focus on the wellbeing of its citizens, not the company with the biggest budget.
 Companies involved in political lobbying may also be campaigning against some of the most important policy changes to serve their own interests.
 Lobbying in the past has seen companies push back on critical issues.
 Policies on climate change, workers’ rights, and other human rights issues can be negatively affected.

 Fortunately, our Ethical Broadband Providers Ratings Table shows you everything you need to find the most ethical broadband provider.
-This saves you the time and energy of doing the research yourself!
+This saves you the time and energy of doing the research yourself.
 Compare the most ethical broadband provider options at the top of our table and find the best deal for you.

 Our research findings: Companies to avoid in your search